 - Purchaser statements: the oil purchaser’s run tickets and the gas purchaser’s monthly statement, reconciled against your field data before the filing.

 Every one of those inputs has to be right, and every one has to be on hand by the third week of the month after production.
 Operators who collect that data on paper, in text messages, or in an Excel sheet the pumper emails once a week usually hit the 25th with at least one lease short of something.
+The same chain underwrites production-report filing across states; Oklahoma just happens to compound interest the second it breaks.

 How Pumper Data Rolls Into Form 300R Prep